< Go to Stroller & Car Seat Combos

 Price: $450.00 List | $449.99 at Amazon

-Cons: Large fold, ease of car seat attachment
+Cons: Large fold, harder car seat attachment

 The Mountain Buggy Swift had respectable scores in every metric but the one that really counted for a car seat stroller combination review.
 This product took a hit in overall rank because it just doesn't work that well with car seats.
 Mountain Buggy earned one of the lower scores in this metric because the car seat required excessive pressure to connect and sometimes we thought it was attached when it wasn't.
 Unfortunately for the Buggy, which performed well in most other metrics, the car seat attachment metric made up a significant percentage of the final score.
-So despite the Buggy offering good maneuverability, a great bottle holder, and nicer quality it wasn't enough to overcome the car seat attachment challenges.
+So despite the Buggy offering good maneuverability, a great bottle holder, and nicer quality, it wasn't enough to overcome the car seat attachment challenges.

 RELATED REVIEW: The Best Stroller and Car Seat Combos for 2017

 Our Analysis and Hands-on Test Results